Releasing Potential Complaints Policy (General) 2022-2023

-The complaints policy is intended to set out how Releasing Potential deals with its complaints about administration or education.
+This policy is intended to set out how Releasing Potential deals with complaints.
 All members of the Releasing Potential community should feel able to express their views in the full knowledge that they are dealt with fairly.

 We welcome suggestions for improving our work.
 All concerns or complaints are important to us and are investigated with due urgency and thoroughness.
-Our primary concern is the education and welfare of children and young people.
+Our primary concern is the education and welfare of the young person.

-– To encourage parents and social workers from the placing authority and members of the Releasing Potential community to express their views at the earliest opportunity, through the appropriate channels
+- To encourage parents, social workers from the placing authority and members of the Releasing Potential community to express their views at the earliest opportunity through the appropriate channels.

-– To create an ethos where all are committed to working together for the benefit of each child or young person.
+- To create an ethos where all are committed to working together for the benefit of each young person.

-4 How we manage our Concerns and Complaints
+17.4 How we manage our Concerns and Complaints:

-The vast majority of concerns and complaints can be resolved informally.
-There are many occasions where concerns are resolved straight away through direct contact with the tutor.
+Most concerns and complaints can be resolved informally.
+There are many occasions where concerns are resolved straight away through direct contact with the student’s tutor or course leader.
 We aim to resolve any informal complaint within one working day.
-If the person first contacted cannot deal with the matter immediately they refer to the person with responsibility for the particular issue raised.
+If the person first contacted cannot deal with the matter immediately, they will refer to the person with responsibility for the issue raised.
 This person will continue to follow the issue through until it has been fully addressed and the matter is resolved either at a face-to-face meeting or by telephone.

-On certain issues the tutor may decide to deal with the concerns directly at this stage.
-If the concern relates to the tutor, the complainant is advised to contact the Senior Executive Officer.
+On certain issues the tutor/course leaders may decide to deal with the concerns directly at this stage.
+If the concern relates to the tutor/course leader, the complainant is advised to contact the Senior Executive Officer.
 Where no satisfactory solution has been found, complainants are asked whether they wish their concern to be considered further.
-If so they are given clear information about how to make a formal complaint as outlined in the complaints policy.
+If so, they are given clear information about how to make a formal complaint as outlined in the procedure.

 A written record is made by the person dealing with the informal complaint and kept in a file in the office.
 A copy may be kept in file of young person if relevant.